ENCCS/julia-for-hpc/content/cluster.rst

 If you want or need to install Julia yourself on an HPC system, keep the following points in mind:

-- Install Julia on the cluster's high-peformance parallel file system as this will improve performance of large parallel Julia jobs.
+- Install Julia on the cluster's high-performance parallel file system as this will improve performance of large parallel Julia jobs.
 - Installation of Julia packages can take up significant disk space and include a large number of files - make sure to use a file system with sufficiently high quotas for both disk space